Transferring to a Four-year Institution

 Transfer Assurance Guides

-Transfer Assurance Guides (TAGs) comprise Transfer Module courses and additional courses required for an academic major.
-A TAG is an advising tool to assist Ohio university and community and technical college students planning specific majors to make course selections that will ensure comparable, compatible, and equivalent learning experiences across the state’s higher-education system.
-A number of area-specific TAG pathways in the arts, humanities, business, communication, education, health, mathematics, science, engineering, engineering technologies, and the social sciences have been developed by faculty teams.
+Transfer Assurance Guides (TAGs) is a statewide transfer initiative that guarantees course equivalency and applicability of pre-major/beginning major courses within the degree pathways.
+Pre-major or beginning major courses are called TAG courses.
+A TAG is an advising tool to assist Ohio university and community and technical college students planning specific majors to make course selections that will ensure comparable, compatible, and equivalent learning experiences across the state's higher-education system.
+Faculty teams have developed a number of area-specific TAG pathways in the arts, humanities, business, communication, education, health, mathematics, science, engineering, engineering technologies, and the social sciences.

 TAGs empower students to make informed course selection decisions and plans for their future transfer.
 Advisors at the institution to which a student wishes to transfer should also be consulted during the transfer process.
 Students may elect to complete the full TAG or any subset of courses from the TAG.
 Because of specific major requirements, early identification of a student's intended major is encouraged.

-The Ohio Department of Higher Education's Transfer and Articulation Policy established the Transfer Module, which is a subset or entire set of a college or university’s general education curriculum in A.A., A.S. and baccalaureate degree programs.
-Students in applied associate degree programs may complete some individual transfer module courses within their degree program or continue beyond the degree program to complete the entire transfer module.
-The Transfer Module contains 54-60 quarter hours or 36-40 semester hours of course credit in English composition (minimum 5-6 quarter hours or 3 semester hours); mathematics, statistics and formal/symbolic logic (minimum of 3 quarter hours or 3 semester hours); arts/humanities (minimum 9 quarter hours or 6 semester hours); social and behavioral sciences (minimum of 9 quarter hours or 6 semester hours); and natural sciences (minimum 9 quarter hours or 6 semester hours).
-Oral communication and interdisciplinary areas may be included as additional options.
-Additional elective hours from among these areas make up the total hours for a completed Transfer Module.
-Courses for the Transfer Module should be 100- and 200-level general education courses commonly completed in the first two years of a student’s course of study.
-Each state-assisted university, technical and community college is required to establish and maintain an approved Transfer Module.
+The Ohio Department of Higher Education’s Articulation and Transfer Policy established the Ohio Transfer 36, which may be a subset or the entire set of a public higher education institution’s general education curriculum in Associate of Arts (AA), Associate of Science (AS) and baccalaureate degree programs.
+Students in applied associate degree programs may complete some individual Ohio Transfer 36 courses within their degree program or continue beyond the degree program to complete the entire Ohio Transfer 36.
+The Ohio Transfer 36 contains 36-40 semester of course credit in English composition (minimum of 3 semester); mathematics, statistics and logic (minimum of 3 semester); arts and humanities (minimum of 6 semester); social and behavioral sciences (minimum of 6 semester); and natural sciences (minimum of 6 semester).
+Oral communication, Diversity, Equity, and Inclusion (DEI), and interdisciplinary areas may be included as additional options.
+Additional elective hours from among these areas make up the total hours for a completed Ohio Transfer 36.
+Courses for the Ohio Transfer 36 should be 100- and 200-level general education courses commonly completed in the first two years of a student’s course of study.
+Each public university and technical and community college is required to establish and maintain an approved Ohio Transfer 36.

-Transfer Module course(s) or the full module completed at one college or university will automatically meet the requirements of individual Transfer Module course(s) or the full Transfer Module at another college or university once the student is admitted.
+Ohio Transfer 36 course(s) or the full module completed at one college or university will automatically meet the requirements of individual Ohio Transfer 36 course(s) or the full Ohio Transfer 36 at another college or university once the student is admitted.
 Students may be required, however, to meet additional general education requirements at the institution to which they transfer.
-For example, a student who completes the Transfer Module at Institution S (sending institution) and then transfers to Institution R (receiving institution) is said to have completed the Transfer Module portion of Institution R’s general education program.
-Institution R, however, may have general education courses that go beyond its Transfer Module.
-State policy initially required that all courses in the Transfer Module be completed to receive its benefit in transfer.
-However, subsequent policy revisions have extended this benefit to the completion of individual Transfer Module courses on a course-by-course basis.
+For example, a student who completes the Ohio Transfer 36 at Institution S (sending institution) and then transfers to Institution R (receiving institution) is said to have completed the Ohio Transfer 36 portion of Institution R's general education program.
+Institution R, however, may have general education courses that go beyond its Ohio Transfer 36.
+State policy initially required that all courses in the Ohio Transfer 36 be completed to receive its benefit in transfer.
+However, subsequent policy revisions have extended this benefit to the completion of individual Ohio Transfer 36 courses on a course-by-course basis.